Introduction to Firearm Safety

 Whenever firearms are being handled, an incident can occur if the firearm is not handled responsibly.
 Preventing hunting incidents depends on knowing and understanding firearms, and handling them skillfully and safely.
 Responsible hunters practice safe habits until they become second nature.

-- Check your barrel and ammunition.
-Make sure the barrel and action are clear of obstructions and that you have only the ammunition of proper size for the firearm you are carrying.
+- Be sure the barrel and action are clear of obstructions and that you have only the ammunition of proper size for the firearm you are carrying.